tti0/piaware_blinkt/README.md

 *For all steps in this guide, answer "Yes" or "Y" if prompted by the Linux shell.
 All steps should be completed as the user `pi`.*

 1. If you have not done so already, set up PiAware on your Raspberry Pi.
 Follow the instructions in the links below if you have not.
 There are two possible ways to set up PiAware.
-    + Use the PiAware SD card image: https://flightaware.com/adsb/piaware/build (step 2 of this guide)
+    + Use the PiAware SD card image: https://flightaware.com/adsb/piaware/build (see step 2 of the linked guide)
     + Set up PiAware on a standard Raspbian installation: https://flightaware.com/adsb/piaware/install

 2. Gain access to the shell of your Raspberry Pi as the user `pi`.
 To do this, you can either connect to the Raspberry Pi using SSH (https://www.raspberrypi.org/documentation/remote-access/ssh), or connect a keyboard and monitor to the Raspberry Pi.
 If you are using the PiAware SD card image, the default password for the `pi` user is `flightaware`.
 For Raspbian, the default password for the `pi` user is `raspberry`.